 Monetary policy controlled by the Federal Reserve is perhaps one of those that most influence the prices of gold in real time in the market.
 The International Monetary Fund is the third largest official holder of gold, with more than 2,814 tons.
 The European Central Bank is just behind India, with 502.1 tons and 32.3% of its total foreign exchange reserves in gold.
 Russia, Turkey, Ukraine and the Kyrgyz Republic recently started buying gold by the central bank.

+For individuals looking to diversify their retirement savings, a Gold IRA 401k can be an attractive option.
 Turkey even increased gold reserve requirements for its commercial banks.
 Major central banks are boosting their balance sheets by purchasing trillions of dollars in paper assets.
 The World Gold Council said research showed that a 1% change in the money supply, six months earlier, in the United States, Europe, India and Turkey tends to increase the price of gold by 0.9%, 0.5%, 0.7% and 0.05%, respectively.
 The Council has also said that inflation has still been below several years and that many central banks are more concerned about deflation.

 Investors would do well to heed the warning of the king of bonds, Bill Gross, who told global investors to expose themselves to hard assets, whose value will increase with inflation.
 It's surprising that the Netherlands has so much gold.
 But it's also important to remember that the country is a former colonial power and has a long history as a very rich nation.
 Its population of 16.7 million inhabitants ranks 63rd among all nations, while its GDP is the 17th largest in the world.